 First, it’s vital to note that you can access your pension from as early as when you’re 55 years.
 However, only the first 25% is entirely tax-free, and the remaining three quarters are taxable as income.
 So, it’s best if you spread your capital across various investment options like the Individual Savings Accounts (ISAs).
 Having some of your cash in an easily accessible ISA is a smart decision if your income is unpredictable.
 There’s a wide range of ISA products that are suitable for you.
 They include:

 - Lifetime ISA

 - Innovative Finance ISA

 Saving for your retirement is a smart and responsible move to make, and the sooner you start, the better.
-However, before embarking to investing in a particular option, it’s vital to consider getting the best pension advice for the self-employed, from a reliable pension advisor.
+However, before embarking on investing in a particular option, it’s vital to consider getting the best pension advice for the self-employed, from a reliable pension advisor.
 An independent financial advisor will scour the market and offer you credible recommendations that’ll suit your circumstances.

 Do You Get A Pension if You’re Self-Employed?

 Yes, you can.
 There are numerous best pension options for the self-employed, and some of these pension plans include:

 - Personal or private pensions

 Well, there are several incredible pension plans for the self-employed.
 Nonetheless, most people opt for private pensions.
 Private or personal pension schemes are typically Defined Contribution Pension Plans, whereby the amount of money you can access on retirement depends on the amount you’ve been contributing.